 Rep. McClinton's Biography

-A lifelong resident of southwest Philadelphia and graduate of Grace Temple Christian Academy, she became active in the community while completing a two-year internship with the radio station WDAS.
+A lifelong resident of southwest Philadelphia and graduate of Grace Temple Christian Academy, she became active in the community while completing an internship with the radio station WDAS.
 Later, she studied Political Science and Leadership in Global Understanding at La Salle University where she was a Dean's List student, student leader and neighborhood tutor.

 Immediately after graduating from LaSalle, she enrolled at Villanova University School of Law where she used her legal training to serve the public.
 She was an intern at Regional Housing Legal Services, the Philadelphia District Attorney's Office and the Defender Association of Philadelphia.

 She was an assistant public defender for seven years and became assistant chief of the East Zone during her last year, helping attorneys with case preparation.